CubCrafters CC19 XCub

-The CubCrafters CC19-180 XCub is an American light aircraft, designed and produced by Cub Crafters of Yakima, Washington, introduced in June 2016.
+The CubCrafters CC19 XCub is an American light aircraft, designed and produced by CubCrafters of Yakima, Washington, introduced in June 2016.
 The aircraft is supplied complete and ready-to-fly.

 Development

 The XCub is a development of the CubCrafters Carbon Cub EX, with higher performance and incorporating even more carbon fiber in the structure.
 It traces its lineage to the 1949-vintage Piper PA-18 Super Cub design.

 The XCub was developed in secret over a six-year period, 2010–2016, and was not publicly announced until Federal Aviation Administration (FAA) FAR 23 type certification had been completed.
 The certification process was completed using company internal resources and did not involve any venture capital, loans or customer deposits.

 Type certification for day and night visual flight rules was granted by the FAA on 2 June 2016.
 The CC19-180 was Type Certified by the European Aviation Safety Agency on 17 December 2017 and in Canada and Japan in August 2018.

 On 26 March 2019 the aircraft was also certified by the FAA in the primary aircraft category, for reasons that the company has not disclosed.